Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

 Day 6: After reaching Bamboo, you need to walk for at least 4-5 hours to get to a place called Deurali.
 On your way to Deurali, you must pass through a site called Dovan and Hinko cave.

-Day 7: From Deurali, you need to walk for four hours to reach the Annapurna Base Camp.
+Day 7: From Deurali, you must walk for four hours to reach the Annapurna Base Camp.
 On your way to the camp, you will witness some magnificent views of Annapurna massif.
 Since it is your last day of the hike, we highly recommend you hike slowly towards the base camp so that you can adapt to the increasing altitude.

 It takes about 2-3 days for you to descend from the Annapurna Base Camp to Pokhara by trekking.

-Route 2: Annapurna Base Camp via Ghandruk
+Route 2: Ghandruk

 Trekking via Ghandruk towards the Annapurna Base Camp is the best choice if you are interested in going for a trek but do not have much time to spend in Nepal.
 It takes only four days to reach the base camp from this route, mainly if you are a fast hiker.